5 Steps to take if you are the victim of a loan scam

 Red flags include:

-• Requests for wire transfers, prepaid gift cards, or crypto payments
+• Demands for wire transfers, prepaid gift cards, or cryptocurrency

 Step 2: Report Scams and Create a Detailed Narrative